 It also investigates the myths and inventions that grew up around Wilde.

-Holland took part in the inaugural Mayfair & St James’s Literary Festival last year, in partnership with the Josephine Hart Poetry Foundation.
+Holland took part in the inaugural Mayfair & St James’s Literary Festival in 2018, in partnership with the Josephine Hart Poetry Foundation.

 He read Josephine Hart’s introduction to Wilde’s The Ballad Of Reading Gaol.

 Holland also donated a very rare copy of a large format book of Oscar Wilde Facsimile Manuscripts which he had edited.
 He gave the book for auction in aid of the George V Fund for Actors and Actresses.

 To find out more about the Josephine Hart Poetry Foundation, read here.